-Yosemite V2.50 design has defined the debug port on the front panel to ensure the accessibility.
+Yosemite V2 design has defined the debug port on the front panel to ensure the accessibility.
 Meanwhile the remote debug capability is a feature that is useful in the fleet so that we can dump the error log once the system fails without the need for operator intervention.

 GPv2 is designed with a common clock topology.
 The host CPU will provide the clock to all modules through a clock buffer on GPv2 card.
 PM8545 PCIE switch provides PCIE clock to all M.2 connectors.
+The M.2 module will only use the clock from the primary side.